overview

 Admissions Information

 Students may declare Social Work as their major at any time following admission to the University; however, declaration of the social work major does not guarantee admission into the BSW program.
-Generally, first- and second-year Social Work Majors complete general education requirements and lower-division social work courses.
+Generally, first- and second-year Social Work majors complete general education requirements and lower-division social work courses.

 After successful completion of 60 credit hours and fulfillment of the requirements outlined below, students with a social work major may apply to the Bachelor of Social Work program.

-After admission to the social work program, third- and fourth-year Social Work Majors complete upper-division courses and a supervised practicum (internship) in a social service agency.
+After admission to the social work program, third- and fourth-year Social Work majors complete upper-division courses and a supervised practicum (internship) in a social service agency.

 Requirements for Admission: